Agency SOPs That Actually Get Used (Not Filed)

 - Complete onboarding checklist: [LINK]

-Financial Processes Invoicing procedures, expense submission, payroll timing.
+Financial Processes.
+Invoicing procedures, expense submission, payroll timing.
+Boring but non-negotiable.

 Priority 3: Service Delivery Processes